 Post Canyon is located a little way out of Portland in the shadow of Mount Hood.
 Like Sandy Ridge, this trail network offers a huge variety of trails, with something for everyone.
 However, it also offers many downhill shuttle rides, and over 38 miles of singletrack.
 No matter what your ultimate day of mountain biking looks like, Post Canyon has a trail or three for you.
+Just pack your backpack and go!
 For intermediate riders, 8 Track is a great place to start, while flow-focused riders who want to get their tires off the ground should check out Bad Motor Scooter.

 Finally, for riders who don’t want to stray far from the excellent mountain bike shops, and artisan coffee shops of Portland, Forest Park offers mountain biking just minutes from downtown.
 This trail system is a great option for anyone on a business trip, who just wants to get a little riding in on the side.
 Don’t worry about flying with your bike, just bring your bike helmet, and grab a ride from a shop that offers mountain bike rentals.
 While many of the singletrack trails in Forest Park are only open to pedestrians, there are plenty of mountain bike trails and paths, perfect for burning some calories and getting outside.
 So even if you’re on a tight schedule, you can still easily get some trail time in Portland.